If you are in a rush, The Best One Man Pontoon boat is the The Sea Eagle 285 Frameless Inflatable Fishing Pontoon Boat

 According to customers, the Classic Accessories boat rides high, enabling a better vantage point.
 What’s more, it comes with a transport wheel for easier one-man launches.
 It also comes with 7-foot aluminum oars, making it one of the most affordable and inclusive pontoon boat packages we’ve come across in our search.
 On top of that, it has a fillable mesh bag anchor system that’s super easy to use.

-The Colorado XT one-man pontoon boat even comes with a removable stripping basket that can be mounted on your lap or to your side.
+This inflatable boat even comes with a removable stripping basket that can be mounted on your lap or to your side.
 This complimentary feature makes it easier to handle your fishing line.
 The basket even has an integrated ruler for clip-free entrances and exits.
 The boat also has several unique safety features, including non-slip footrest, tow rings, and rapid deflation valves.
 Finally, the Colorado XT comes in pumpkin or sage colorways, both of which feature grey highlights.

 Customers seem overly pleased with the Colorado XT’s on-the-water performance.
 Most customers said that it was easy to maneuver and extremely agile.
 Not to mention, most people found it easy to assemble, especially with the help of an electric pump.
 Not to mention, most reviewers raved about the benefits of the surplus onboard storage.
 On the downside, some customers complained that the anchor pullies were difficult to access and maneuver when out on the water.
 Still, with a 2-year warranty and astounding reputation, this impressive one-man pontoon is one of our favorite pontoon fishing raft.